Errors

 or

 Server errors are internal errors in Bias infrastructure.
 These are rare and treated as incidents.
-Use the ID in the Request-ID
+Use the ID in the Request-ID header when communicating with support.
+When using idempotency keys, you can retry the request without the risk of duplicate side effects.

 - Name